zpeats/50863_ABR_Lab/README.md

 │   ├───testHDmanPQtrace //test that have high quality bandwidth but low params │   ├───testPQ //test that have low quality bandwidth and param, will rebuffer.
 │   └───...
+├───visuals //helpful visuals
+│   ├───flowgraphs //flowgraphs used in lab manual
+│   ├───graph //graphs ABR algos test performance used in presentation │   └───readmelinks //gif links for the README.
 ├───grader.py //python file that graded the ABR algorithm via QOE ├───javagrader.py //python file that grade the ABR Algorithm that written in java ├───rand_sizes.py //python helper file use to generate chunk sizes